dariamanea/security-final/README.md

 V. TESTING
 ```
-Functionality testing was conducted to ensure a user can send and receive messages.
+Functionality testing was conducted to ensure a user can send and receive messages and was automated with the test.sh script.
 There was also testing to make sure that a user password could not be read by others.
+Users who were not part of the server group were unable to read the users.txt file.
 ```